 Honors: 1986 Wilson Intercollegiate Coach of the Year, 1991 Co-Region 3 ITCA Wilson/Coach of the Year, 1993 SEC Coach of the Year, 1994 SEC Coach of the Year, 1999 Region 3 Coach of the Year, 2000 SEC Coach of the Year, 2000 Region 3 Coach of the Year.

-Bio: Entering his eighth season as head coach of Vanderbilt's men's tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
+Bio: Entering his ninth season as head coach of Vanderbilt's men's tennis program, Ian Duvenhage has made Vanderbilt a mainstay in the rankings and a consistent contender for the NCAA Tournament.
 The team's rise has come as Duvenhage has crafted what is considered one of the hardest working and most respected programs in the country.

 The 2012 season saw Duvenhage's squad finish 8-16, but still making it to the NCAA Tournament for the third-straight season.
 The Commodores were without standout Ryan Lipman for the whole season due to injury.
 Charlie Jones was called upon to pick up the slack and he delivered for the short-handed Commodores.
 Jones had a great senior season, even making it to the NCAA Singles Championship.
 Jones earned All-SEC Second Team honors, while true freshman Gonzalez Austin was named to the SEC All-Freshman team.